Zhukovsky – Gagarin Air Force Academy

-The Zhukovsky – Gagarin Air Force Academy is a Russian military institution of higher education run by the Ministry of Defence.
+The Zhukovsky – Gagarin Air Force Academy is a Russian military institution of higher education run by the Russian Aerospace Forces.
 The full name is Russian Air Force Military Educational and Scientific Center Air Force Academy Professor N.E.
 Zhukovsky and Major Y.A.
 Gagarin based in Voronezh, Voronezh Oblast in southern Russia.

 History

 Roots

 The ancestor of the current academy is considered to be the Military Aerodrome Technical School of the Air Force in Stalingrad, the decision to open which was made at the end of 1948 by the General Staff of the Armed Forces of the USSR, and the opening took place on January 1, 1950.